 - 1. Approval.
 All student organizations must petition the University for official recognition.
 All student organizations must also get annual approval from the University to be a recognized College of Law student organization.
-To obtain approval, the organization must submit an "Officer Update Form" to the Assistant Dean for Student Affairs.
-A copy of the Petition and Officer Update Form, as well as additional information, is also available at the University Student Organization Services (SOS) website (http://studentengagement.wvu.edu). - 2.
+To obtain approval, the organization must submit an "Officer Update Form" online.
+The Petition and Officer Update Form, as well as additional information, is also available at the University Student Engagement and Leadership website. - 2.
 Recordkeeping.
-The College of Law's Assistant Dean for Student Affairs maintains a file for each student organization.
+The College of Law's Assistant Dean for Student Life maintains a file for each student organization.
 This file must contain copies of all materials pertaining to the student organization, a list of officers, the constitution, and recognition form for filing.
 Student organizations also may store their checkbooks and financial records in this file over the summer. - 3.
-Checking Accounts.
-For those organizations that have a checking account, monthly statements from the financial institution must be kept and passed on to the succeeding officers.
-The Assistant Dean for Student Affairs or the student organization's faculty advisor must be a signatory on all checks.
-A FEIN number for the account may be applied for online (http://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Apply-for-an-Employer-Identification-Number-%28EIN%29-Online). - 4.
 Elections.
-Elections for new class officers must be held before February 28 each year.
-Election results must be delivered to the Assistant Dean for Student Affairs within two days of the election.
+Elections for new class officers must be held before March 15 each year.
+Election results must be delivered to the Assistant Dean for Student Life within two days of the election.
 The third-year class president runs the ballot box for the selection of Professor and Staff Member of the year.
-This election must be held three weeks before Honors Weekend. - 5.
-Class Presidents.
-During a law school class's second academic year, the class President is responsible for ordering the class composite picture for display in the College of Law. - 6.
-Websites.
-All student organizations are required to keep their websites current and to name a Webmaster each academic year.
-The Webmaster is responsible for maintaining on that student organization's website a current list of officers, the constitution, a descriptive paragraph of the purpose of the organization, news items, and any other updates or corrections on the Student Organizations portion of the College of Law website.
-For assistance, please contact Keith Walton, Director of Law School Technology, at 304-293-8556 or by email at keith.walton@mail.wvu.edu.
-For other web assistance, contact James Jolly at 304-293-7439 or by e-mail at james.jolly@mail.wvu.edu. - 7.
+This election must be held three weeks before Honors Weekend. - 4.
 Other.
-The new SBA president is responsible for recruiting students for appointment to faculty committees and working with the Assistant Dean for Student Affairs to accomplish this.
-The SBA also is responsible for providing the Assistant Dean for Student Affairs with information for the College of Law's summer newsletter.
+The new SBA president is responsible for recruiting students for appointment to faculty committees and working with the Assistant Dean for Student Life to accomplish this.
+The SBA also is responsible for providing the Assistant Dean for Student Life with information for the College of Law's summer newsletter.